2019 Washington Archive

 Overview

-Washington State Summary of Findings
+Washington State

-Over the past decade, research has shown that evictions reinforces poverty and limits housing opportunities for the nation's most economically vulnerable.
+Over the past decade, research has shown that eviction reinforces poverty and limits housing opportunities for the nation's most economically vulnerable.
 The mark of an eviction sets households on a path of housing insecurity that can prevent them from living in better neighborhoods, establishing beneficial networks and economic opportunities, and is one of the leading indicators of future homelessness.

-What this map offers
+What this map offered

 Policy Recommendations

-Given the severe racial disparity in evictions, the consequences of losing your home, rapidly rising rents, and the growing economic divide, we believe that several policies should be enacted to protect citizens.
+Given the severe racial disparity in evictions, the consequences of losing your home, rapidly rising rents, and the growing economic divide, we believe several policies should be enacted to protect citizens.
 Based on our observations of what works in other states, here is a short list to consider:

 • Remove no-cause terminations.